dotnet/vscode-csharp/test-plan.md

 * Typing `@ThisDoesNotExist` results in an error being created and squiggled in the .cshtml file.
 NOTE: This error squiggly will be misaligned due to known issues.

 ##### TagHelper Quick Info
-* Typing `<environment></environment>` then hovering the mouse over the opening tag results in an informative window about that TagHelper.
+* Typing `<environment></environment>` then hovering the mouse over the opening tag results in a window about that TagHelper that should read something like `EnvironmentTagHelper ITagHelper implementation targeting <environment> elements that conditionally renders content based on the current value of IHostingEnvironment.EnvironmentName...`.

 ##### TagHelper completion
 Note that the pipe in the below examples indicates the cursor.